Tour Length

 Philip is an acclaimed travel writer and author of many guidebooks, including the Bradt guides to Uganda, Tanzania, Kenya and South Africa.

 Kruger Park is such a vast entity that it is difficult to summarize in a few paragraphs.
-The most accessible and by far the busiest part of the park is the southern quarter, which generally offers the best wildlife viewing.
+The most accessible and by far the busiest part of the park is the southern sector, which generally offers the best wildlife viewing.
 The top...

 IT